schombert/Project-Alice/docs/tags_and_flags.md

 ### Flags

-First, the parser will add all the flag types that are referenced - this will result in `state::flag_type_map` having all of the possible flag_types that were loaded on this scenario.
-After that it will allocate the proper number of flags to accomodate all of the flag types.
+All the flag types will be added to the vector `state::flag_types` which is the size of the number of unique flags that have been loaded.
+And the `state::flag_type_map` will contain a remapping of the flag_types into a texture offset id.

 To obtain the dynamically-assigned Id for an specific type of flag, use the following function:
 ```